Audition Requirements

 All applicants interested in majoring in music must perform a departmental audition.

-You can find information about the video pre-screen, on-campus auditions, and available audition dates here.
+You can find information about the departmental audition and available audition dates here.

 • Two memorized classical art songs or arias in contrasting styles.
 We recommend that one piece be in English and one be in a foreign language to be considered for a scholarship.